How To Define Your Target Market in 7 Steps

 To begin, build a custom audience based on your research, then create variants of advertising for the same product.

 You may also use the same ad on multiple audiences you develop with custom audiences.
 Spend around $5 per ad set to see how people respond, whether they click your ads or even buy your items.
-The goal is to test out your advertisements and audiences until you discover the best combination that results in conversions.
+The goal is to test your advertisements and audiences until you discover the best combination that results in conversions.

 Examples of Target Markets in Technology